COVID-19 Vaccine Booster Information

 Positive Tests & Potential Exposure

-If you have COVID-related symptoms, it is recommended you get tested.
-Visit the Massachusetts Department of Public Health’s testing locator website to find an appointment near you.
+- Visit the Massachusetts Department of Public Health’s testing locator website to find an appointment near you.

 According to the CDC, symptoms may appear 2-14 days after exposure to the virus.
 Anyone can have mild to severe symptoms.
 People with these symptoms may have COVID-19: